- Home

 From using a slow cooker to tenderise cheap cuts of meat to being resourceful with leftovers, there are many ways to save money on food – as well as plenty of recipes for delicious, wholesome, and budget-friendly meals.

-So whether you’re looking to rustle up a simple, no-frills dinner that hits the spot, or are searching for a more elaborate recipe that’s deceptively cheap, here are 10 meals you can cook for under £3.
+So, whether you’re looking to rustle up a simple, no-frills dinner that hits the spot, or are searching for a more elaborate recipe that’s deceptively cheap, here are 10 meals you can cook for under £3.

 1. Cheese and chilli bean jacket potato

-Jacket potatoes are an obvious budget-friendly choice and have long been a student staple!
+Jacket potatoes are an obvious budget-friendly choice and have long been a student staple.
 But there are many ways to elevate this comforting and filling dish.
+For example, swapping baked beans for a rich, earthy, and inviting chilli takes this classic dish to the next level.

-Other than beans and potatoes, the only other ingredients you need are tinned tomatoes, an onion, and spices – though you can add any other veg you have lying around, as well as cheese and sour cream.
+Other than beans and potatoes, the only other ingredients you need are tinned tomatoes, an onion, and spices – though you can also add any other veg you have lying around, as well as cheese and sour cream.

 Why not make this cheese and chilli bean jacket potato recipe from Sainsbury’s?